Determine BMW leather color using the VIN – How to find the original color tone

 What to do with the color code?

-Once you have found the exact color code, you can select the appropriate BMW leather paint for repair or refreshment order – for example as liquid leather, repair kit or leather dye for application.
-It is important that you UV resistance, breathability and OEM proximity regard.
+Once you have found the exact color code, you can select the appropriate one.
+BMW leather dye for repair or refreshing Order – for example, as liquid leather, a repair kit, or leather dye for application.
+It is important that you pay attention to...
+UV resistance, breathability and OEM stitching regard.

 Typical areas of application: